Biomass of polar cod in the Barents Sea (Boreogadus saida)

 The biomass of polar cod is monitored using acoustics and trawling during the annual Norwegian-Russian Ecosystem Survey in the Barents Sea.

-The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north.
+The survey follows transects which are evenly distributed over the Barents Sea, but the entire distribution area of the polar cod stock is not covered, in particular the stock distribution stretches further north than the survey area.

 There are several sources of uncertainty with this method, both connected to the actual measurement, detection, interpretation, converting from acoustics to biomass and the degree of coverage.
 A summary of such uncertainty for equivalent surveying of herring in Norwegian waters is found in Løland et al., 2007.